Pawtucket tribe: History

-At the time of contact with Europeans, Nanepashemet was a sachem of the group, controlling lands from the present-day Charles River north to the Piscataqua River and west to the present-day Concord River.
+At the time of contact with Europeans, Nanepashemet was a sachem of the group, who held prestige and influence with a wide range of native settlements from the present-day Charles River north to the Piscataqua River and west to the present-day Concord River.
 He was killed in 1617 in present day Medford, Massachusetts, in conflict with the Tarrantines, an Eastern Algonquian exonym for Miꞌkmaq, where his burial place was found by Edward Winslow in a scouting party from Plymouth.
 After his death, leadership of the group passed to his wife, known only to history as the Squaw Sachem of Mystic, who administered the region jointly with their three sons Wonohaquaham or "Sagamore John," Montowampate or "Sagamore James," and Wenepoykin or "Sagamore George."

-Passaconaway was also recorded as being a Pawtucket chief sachem, who also held authority with the Wamesit, Pascataqua, and Pennacook peoples.
+After Nanepashemet's death, Passaconaway was recorded as being a Pawtucket chief sachem, who also held authority with the Wamesit, Pascataqua, and Pennacook peoples.

 In December 1633, a smallpox epidemic killed both Wonohaquaham and Montowampate along with a large portion of the tribe, leaving Wenepoykin and the Squaw Sachem as the leaders of a much smaller group.
 When the Squaw Sachem died in roughly 1650, Wenepoykin became sole sachem of territory extending from present-day Winthrop to Malden, North Reading, Lynn, or even Salem.
 However, his attempts to assert his claim to these lands through the settlers' legal system were largely ineffective.
-During the next two decades, the size of the group further declined as the British Long Parliament and the Massachusetts General Court worked to relocate Native Americans into praying towns such as Natick, drawing some converts from within Wenepoykin's family.
+During the next two decades, the size of the group further declined as the British Long Parliament and the Massachusetts General Court worked to relocate Native Americans into praying towns such as Natick and Wamesit, drawing some converts from within Wenepoykin's family.